escherba/python-metrohash/README.rst

 Authors
 -------
+The original MetroHash algorithm was designed by J. Andrew Rogers.
 The Python bindings in this package were written by Eugene Scherba.
-The C++ implementation used is by J. Andrew Rogers.

 License
 -------